SparkPost/node-sparkpost/README.md

 Once all the dependencies are installed, you can execute the unit tests using `grunt test`

 ### Contributing
-Adding issues guidelines
+Guidelines for adding issues

 Submitting pull requests

-Signing CLA
+Signing our CLA

-Coding Standards
+Our coding standards